Functional instrumental variable regression with an application to estimating the impact of immigration on native wages: Numerical Studies

 Estimation results are reported in Table~\ref{tab.emp1}.
-In the table, we first note that the results from our estimators and that from \citepos{Benatia2017} RIVE are very similar to each other.
-Moreover, {these estimators} report smaller RMSPEs than those of the 2SLSE except for the case when $J=3$.
-Even if the 2SLSE reports smaller RMSPEs when $J=3$, we need to pay attention to the fact that in this case 223 different levels of skill are aggregated into only three groups, which causes a lot of information loss.
-Note also that the normalized RMSPE of the 2SLSE rapidly increases as we consider more finely defined skill groups.
-This result may be due to that, as $J$ gets larger, (i) the number of parameters to be estimated rapidly increases (note that the coefficient matrix in \eqref{emp:eq2} is a $J\times J$ matrix) and (ii) the sample (cross-)covariance matrices needed to compute the 2SLSE tend to be more singular (for example, the minimal eigenvalue of the cross-covariance of $\Delta z_{ t(J) }$ and ${\Delta h_{ t(J) }}$ when $J=11$ is only 1\% of that computed when $J=3$), and thus the 2SLSE is expected to perform poorly. {This result also suggests that the pre-classification of workers into a few groups according to their skills can have a significant effect on the estimation results and our interpretation of those.} Therefore, the results given by Table~\ref{tab.emp1} imply that our functional IV methodology can be an appealing alternative to practitioners.
+We first note that the results from our estimators and those from the RIVE are very similar to each other.
+These estimators report smaller RMSPEs than those of the 2SLSE except for the case $J=3$.
+Even if the 2SLSE reports the smallest RMSPEs when $J=3$, we should note that in this case, 223 different levels of skill are aggregated into only three groups, resulting in a lot of information loss.
+Moreover, the normalized RMSPE of the 2SLSE rapidly increases as we consider more finely defined skill groups.
+This may be because, as $J$ gets larger, the number of parameters to be estimated rapidly increases.
+In addition, for a large $J$, the sample (cross-)covariance matrices for computing the 2SLSE tend to be singular, and thus the 2SLSE is expected to perform poorly. {This result also suggests that the pre-classification strategy can have a significant effect on the estimation results and our interpretation of them.} Therefore, the results given by Table~\ref{tab.emp1} imply that our functional IV methodology can be an appealing alternative to practitioners.